Tamsin Kelly is a British Wheel of Yoga Teacher.

 Carolyn Ryan teaches Iyengar Yoga

 This style of yoga focuses on precision and the correct alignment of the body in the yoga poses.
 This ensures that they are safe, as well as effective in improving posture and increasing stamina and flexibility.
 Students will gain a greater awareness of their body, improve concentration and learn how to relax.
-Carolyn’s classes are suitable for all levels from complete beginners to advanced yoga students.
+Carolyn has been teaching at Studio Yoga since it first opened.
+Her classes are suitable for all levels from complete beginners to advanced yoga students.
 Carolyn gained her teaching qualification through the Iyengar Yoga Association.

 Belinda Middleton teaches Yoga for Beginners